-Emotional eating is the term used when people use food to hide from, cope with or even celebrate intense human emotions.
-Emotional eating can be triggered by stress, fatigue, boredom or emotions such as loneliness or sadness.
-When turning to food for a sense of comfort or stress, it is important to know that you are not alone.
+Emotional eating is the term used when people use food to hide from, deal with, or even celebrate intense human emotions.
+Emotional eating can be provoked by stress, fatigue, boredom or emotions such as loneliness or sadness, among other things.
+If you turn to food for a sense of comfort or stress, it's important to know that you're not alone.

 Emotional eating is a habit that many people have formed as a self-soothing technique.
-In this article, we'll look at some common triggers for emotional eating and some simple tricks you can apply to overcome emotional eating for good!
+In this article, we'll take a look at some common emotional eating triggers and some simple tricks you can use to overcome emotional eating for good!

 Stress is one of the main triggers when it comes to emotional eating.
-Stressful situations and stressful inputs such as work-related stress, financial stress or family-related stress can all potentially drive us to eat to relieve the feelings associated with the situation in question.
+Stressful situations and stressful inputs such as work-related stress, financial stress, or family-related stress can potentially trigger us all to eat to alleviate the feelings associated with the situation in question.

-In order to avoid stress eating, it is important to get in touch with your own hunger pangs so that you can recognize whether you are truly hungry or whether you are turning to food for comfort and stress relief.
-When you are struggling with the urge to open the fridge, use a mindfulness practice to be in the moment and observe what is happening.
-The pause should help you better understand the reasons behind your cravings.
+To avoid stress eating it is important to get in touch with your own hunger so you can recognize if you are really hungry or if you are focusing on food for comfort and stress relief.
+When you struggle with the urge to open the refrigerator, use a mindfulness practice of being in the moment and observing what is happening.
+The pause should help you better understand the reasons behind your desires.

 Simple trick 1: take deep breaths

-Yes, it sounds simple, but there's a reason deep breathing is at the top of the list of almost all meditation or de-stressing, and that's because it works.
-Close your eyes and take deep breaths for 3-5 minutes, filling your belly with air and pushing it all out.
+Yes, it sounds simple, but there's a reason that deep breathing is at the top of the list of almost all meditation or de-stressing, and that's because it works.
+Close your eyes and take a deep breath for 3 to 5 minutes, fill your belly with air and push it all out.

-Water and tea are not only healthy and hydrating, but they can also distract you from any stress-eating hunger feelings.
-Many of us confuse hunger with thirst, not just in times of stress, but all the time.
+Water and tea are not only healthy and hydrating, but they can also distract you from any stress-eating hunger pangs.
+Many of us confuse hunger with thirst, not just during times of stress, but all the time.
 If you feel hungry, see if a large glass of water will satiate you first.

-Intermittent fasting can be a way to be mindful of your eating.
-Also check out The blog about intermittent fasting.
+Intermittent fasting can be a way to consciously deal with your food.
+Also check the blog about intermittent fasting.

-It's super common to crave food when you're tired or fatigued.
-If you've been sitting at a computer for hours on end and can barely ask your brain to make another decision, it might seem like an easy, convenient response.
+It is super common to crave food when you are tired or fatigued.
+If you've been sitting in front of a computer for hours on end and can barely ask your brain to make another decision, it might seem like an easy, easygoing, and comfortable answer.

-Simple trick: If you find yourself turning emotionally to food when you are overtired or burned out, a great way to distract yourself from this trigger is to take a break from the activity that is causing the fatigue.
-Take a nap, go outside, take a walk or do some household chores.
-Give yourself a chance to completely reset before returning to the activity in question.
+Simple Trick: If you find yourself turning emotionally to food when you are overtired or burnt out, a great way to distract yourself from this trigger is to take a break from the activity that causes fatigue.
+Take a nap, go outside, take a walk, or do some household chores.
+Give yourself a chance to fully reset before returning to the activity in question.

 Eating when bored

-Simple trick: make a list of possible activities you can do to relieve boredom.
-Think: read a book, play a game, do some laundry, do some gardening, etc. Keep this list handy for when the urge strikes.
+Simple Trick: Provide a list of possible activities you can do to relieve boredom.
+Think: read a book, play a game, do the laundry, do some gardening, etc. Keep this list handy for when the urge strikes.

 Emotional eating of loneliness or sadness

 Many of us use food to avoid unpleasant emotions.
-Food can be a way to calm our emotions, but also a way to distract us from them.
-While eating, you may feel some relief from the emotion, but as soon as you finish eating, the negative emotions will return.
+Food can be a way to calm our emotions, but also a way to distract from our emotions.
+You may feel some relief from the emotion while eating, but once you finish eating, the negative emotions will return.

 The best way to work through this emotional eating trigger is to feel these unpleasant emotions differently.
-Remind yourself that emotions, even strong ones, are only temporary and that they will pass in time.
+Remind yourself that emotions, even strong ones, are only temporary and will pass over time.
 You can also use other ways to distract or work through your emotions, such as writing, painting, exercising, or talking to someone about how you feel.

 Simple trick: Try putting on some music!
-Create a go-to playlist that makes you feel good, gives you energy, and uplifts you.
+Create a go-to playlist that will make you feel good, energize and uplift you.

-Emotional eating is a common problem that many of us face every day.
-It is important to take steps to understand and address your emotional eating so that you can find better ways to cope with intense emotions, boredom or fatigue.
-Overcoming emotional eating is not easy, so it is important to be understanding of yourself on this journey.
-You will probably not be able to give up every bad eating habit in one day.
-Take it slow and practice addressing these common emotional eating triggers.
+Emotional eating is a common problem many of us face on a daily basis.
+It's important to take steps to understand and address your emotional eating so you can find better ways to cope with intense emotions, boredom, or fatigue.
+Overcoming emotional eating isn't easy, so it's important to understand yourself on this journey.
+You probably won't be able to give up every bad eating habit in one day.
+Take it easy and practice tackling these common emotional eating triggers.
 Awareness of the trigger is a very important step in overcoming emotional eating.
 Go through this list whenever you feel the urge to soothe yourself with food.